DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Ideas for my note-taking workflow ¶.md

 Clear limitation: only one tag can be matched per line, so I need to put each tag on a new line.
 If you want to fix this you need to define a language parser for ctags.
 You can define more regular expressions though.
 Idea: hardcore regex for situations with more tags per line, up until a certain limit?
 I.e. just match a different group each time, i.e. the first tag, than the second etc.

 Okay so exuberant ctags (also the later universal ctags ) use POSIX ERE regex, which does not support much and has the quirk that it always matches greedily.
 See [https://www.regular-expressions.info/posix.html](https://www.regular-expressions.info/posix.html).
-In other words, you really can’t have multiple tags on one page.
+In other words, you really can't have multiple tags on one page.

 Even the newer universal ctags says this:

-> By default it uses the Extended Regular Expressions (ERE) syntax, as used by most engines today; however it does not support many of the “modern” extensions such as lazy captures, non-capturing grouping, atomic grouping, possessive quantifiers, look-ahead/behind, etc. It is also notoriously slow when backtracking, and has some known “quirks” with respect to escaping special characters in bracket expressions.
+> By default it uses the Extended Regular Expressions (ERE) syntax, as used by most engines today; however it does not support many of the "modern" extensions such as lazy captures, non-capturing grouping, atomic grouping, possessive quantifiers, look-ahead/behind, etc. It is also notoriously slow when backtracking, and has some known "quirks" with respect to escaping special characters in bracket expressions.

 See: [https://docs.ctags.io/en/latest/optlib.html](https://docs.ctags.io/en/latest/optlib.html)

 TODO how can I match both tags AND backreferences or headers?
-I guess just with an “Or” statement in the regex, right?
+I guess just with an "Or" statement in the regex, right?

 My build of exuberant ctags was compiled in 2009 (and I downloaded the latest version).